 The firm's margin improvements in its key markets has been impressive.
 There has been a renewed focus on operational efficiency across the firm, and it has started to bear fruit.
 Read more

 VIP has underinvested in its Russian network infrastructure over the last few years.
 MTS has thus built an edge in network quality.
-VIP plans to heighten its capital intensity, but it will be hard to close the gap.

 Due in part to its focus on global expansion, VimpelCom has fallen to third place, behind MegaFon, in its home market in terms of both subscriber and revenue market share.